 list_subpartition_list:

-(list_subpartition [, list_subpartition ...])
+(list_subpartition [, list_subpartition, ...])

 list_subpartition:

-Example 1: Reorganize multiple RANGE level-1 partitions
+Example 1: Merge and split RANGE level-1 partitions

 CREATE TABLE `r_t1` (